Public holidays in Australia: King's Birthday

 In all states and territories except Queensland and Western Australia, the King's Birthday is observed on the second Monday in June.
 Because Western Australia celebrates Western Australia Day (formerly Foundation Day) on the first Monday in June, the Governor of Western Australia proclaims the day on which the state will observe the King's Birthday, based on school terms and the Perth Royal Show.
 There is no firm rule to determine this date before it is proclaimed, though it is typically the last Monday of September or the first Monday of October: in 2011 the King's Birthday holiday in Western Australia was moved from Monday, 3 October 2011 to Friday, 28 October 2011 to coincide with the Commonwealth Heads of Government Meeting (CHOGM), which was held in Perth.
 In parts of the Pilbara, it is celebrated on a different date from the rest of Western Australia, and it may even be celebrated on different dates in different parts of the Pilbara.
 In Queensland, it is celebrated on the 1st Monday in October.

 The day has been celebrated since 1788, when Governor Arthur Phillip declared a holiday to mark the birthday of King George III.
 Until 1936 it was held on the actual birthday of the Monarch, but after the death of King George V, it was decided to keep the date at mid-year.

 On that day the "King's Birthday honours list" is released naming new members of the Order of Australia and other Australian honours.
 This occurs on the date observed in the Eastern States, not the date observed in Western Australia.

 The King's Birthday weekend and Empire Day, 24 May, were long the traditional times for public fireworks displays in Australia.
 Although they still occur, the tradition has recently been overshadowed by larger New Year's Eve fireworks, as the sale of fireworks to the public was banned by the states in the 1980s, and in the ACT as of 24 August 2009.
 In the Northern Territory fireworks remain available to the public on 1 July for the celebration of Territory Day.

 Christmas Day

 Christmas is observed on 25 December each year to commemorate the birth of Jesus.
 In Australia, it was introduced with British settlement in 1788 as the cultural norms were transferred to the new colonies.

 Boxing Day

-Boxing Day is on the day after Christmas, i.e. 26 December each year, except in South Australia.
-In South Australia, the first otherwise working day after Christmas is a public holiday called Proclamation Day.
+Boxing Day is on the day after Christmas, i.e. 26 December each year, except in South Australia where it is replaced by Proclamation Day.

 Boxing Day is noted for the start of the post-Christmas sale season.
 The day has also become a significant sporting day.
 Melbourne hosts the Boxing Day Test match; the Sydney to Hobart Yacht Race also starts on this day.